PNNL-Comp-Mass-Spec/InfernoRDN/readme.txt

 * scatterplot3d: 3D Scatter Plot
 * colorspace: Colorspace Manipulation

+== Factor Definitions File ==

+Factors can be defined using the GUI, or by loading a text file listing the factors to associate with each dataset (column name) in the expressions table.

+A factor definitions file can be a CSV file (comma-separated)  or a .txt file (tab-separated)

+The first row of the factor definitions file must have a column named Factor, then column names that match the names in the originally loaded Expressions table.
+Each subsequent row of the factor file is a new factor name, then the factor value for each dataset.

+The following shows example rows of a factor definitions file (tab-separated).
+There are 6 datasets and two factors (Time and Temperature) defined for each dataset.

+Factor	P10A	P10B	P11A	P11B	P12A	P12B
+Time	0	0	5	5	10	10
+Temperature	Hot	Cold	Hot	Cold	Hot	Cold

 _______________________________________________________________________________
 Developed by Ashoka Polpitiya for the US Department of Energy and TGen Includes contributions from Gary Kiebel and Matthew Monroe at PNNL